All Chevrolet Models

 What is a good price for a Chevrolet Tahoe?

-Verified buyers are paying an average of $78,379 for the Chevrolet Tahoe, based on 52 transactions.
+Verified buyers are paying an average of $78,275 for the Chevrolet Tahoe, based on 55 transactions.
 Prices range from $63,111 to $95,431 depending on trim, options, and location.
 Paying at or below the average puts you in a strong position.
+To see the 75th-percentile target price for your exact trim and zip code — the level 25% of verified buyers got or beat — sign up for CarWhere PRO at $12.99/month.

 How much can you negotiate on a Chevrolet Tahoe?

-Buyers are negotiating an average of 4.7% off MSRP on the Chevrolet Tahoe.
+Buyers are negotiating an average of 4.8% off MSRP on the Chevrolet Tahoe.
 In competitive markets, discounts reach 8% or more.
 Your leverage depends on dealer inventory, time of purchase, and how many quotes you collect before committing.
+CarWhere PRO ($12.99/month) gives you the trim-level target discount plus an AI quote analyzer that generates a counteroffer script for any dealer offer.

 Is MSRP a good deal on a Chevrolet Tahoe?